 But if worries and fears are chronic, preventing you from living your life the way you’d like to, you may be suffering from chronic stress or anxiety.
 Anxiety can be particularly high and chronic amongst people who were neglected or abused as children.
 The good news is that counselling can reduce your stress or anxiety symptoms and help you take back control of your life.
 Most anxiety and stress problems can be successfully treated with a combination of counselling strategies, including deepening emotional insight and expression, standing up to negative beliefs, processing childhood traumas and relaxation training.

 You Can Learn How To Break Free From Anxiety!

-- Conquer worry thoughts and fears that lead to anxiety
+- Challenge and conquer these worry thoughts that lead to anxiety

-- Access your emotions so you can understand yourself and what you need better, and stop feeling anxious
+- Calm your nervous system so you can then access your emotions, enabling you to understand yourself and what you need better

 - Build your confidence by facing stress and anxiety provoking situations, rather than avoiding them

 - Overcome insomnia

 - Become adept at the ‘skills’ of defeating anxiety, so you are much less vulnerable to set backs

 Everyone has ‘the blues’ from time to time.
 It’s that feeling of sadness, low energy, or lack of motivation that makes us not want to get out of bed in the morning.
 Usually the blues are temporary.
 But if that sadness intensifies to the point where you feel hopeless and powerless to do anything about it, life doesn’t seem worthwhile, your sleep is suffering, or you feel worthless and/or guilty, then you may be experiencing depression.
 Fortunately depression responds very well to counselling, particularly counselling that helps you overcome blocked emotions, as well as negative beliefs, attitudes and behaviors that are interfering with your right to enjoy life.